 Why we fly

-Baby Elsie would have died without the helicopter ride which got her to hospital for emergency heart surgery.
+Baby Elsie would have died without the helicopter transfer that got her to hospital for emergency heart surgery.

 Within a few terrible hours her condition had deteriorated so much her mum and dad feared they might lose her.
 Just days before, they had no idea anything was even wrong with her.

-Her dad Damian believes our transfer saved his little girl’s life: “She would’ve died – no two ways about it.
+Her dad Damian believes the Children’s Air Ambulance flight in January 2017 saved his little girl’s life: “She would’ve died – no two ways about it.
 Our family would’ve just been lost – I don’t know how you’d come back from something like that.”

-Elsie has a congenital heart disorder and desperately needed specialist surgery when we were called in to fly her from North Devon District Hospital to Bristol Children’s Hospital.
+Elsie has a congenital heart disorder and desperately needed specialist surgery when we were asked to fly her from North Devon District Hospital to Bristol Children’s Hospital.

-It took about 30 minutes by air compared to the two hours it would have taken to cover 100 miles by road.
+Working in conjunction with a retrieval team from Wales and West Acute Transport for Children (WATCh), it took just 24 minutes by air compared to the two hours it would have taken to cover 100 miles by road.
 And that made a huge difference.

-When she arrived she was rushed into theatre in paediatric intensive care to have an emergency septostomy.
+When she arrived Elsie was rushed into theatre in paediatric intensive care to have an emergency septostomy.
 This stabilised her condition.

 Two days later she had complex five and a half hour open heart surgery to correct a problem with the heart’s structure called Transposition of the Great Arteries.